 ATSE’s Agriculture Forum is comprised of over 100 Fellows and other experts involved in local and international agriculture and food related research and industry.

-If you are interested in the Agriculture Forum please contact Janine Rayner for further information.
+If you are interested in the Agriculture Forums please contact Janine Rayner for further information.

 Improved quality and reach of science, technology, engineering and mathematics (STEM) education and ongoing skills development for an innovative, knowledge-based workforce are vital for Australia’s prosperity, for its capacity to meet national challenges, and for its global competiveness.